Sistema Público de Radiodifusión del Estado Mexicano: Radio stations

 The SPR received its first radio concessions in 2015 and added three transmitters in 2016—two of which were never built.
 A sixth station, in Colima, was awarded in 2018.
 All four air Altavoz Radio.

 The Mazatlán and Tapachula transmitters were the first on air.
 Both initially carried Radio México Internacional, a service of the Instituto Mexicano de la Radio, but the Mazatlán station switched in 2019 to a simulcast of IMER's Reactor 105 in Mexico City; They were joined on October 5, 2020, by XHTZA-FM in Coatzacoalcos and by XHSPRC-FM 102.9 in Colima on February 13, 2021; these stations carried Altavoz Radio from the start.

 The SPR held concessions to build stations at 88.7 in Tehuacán (XHTHP-FM) and 104.7 in Matías Romero, Oaxaca (XHMRO-FM), which were surrendered to the IFT in 2019.

+On April 26, 2023, the SPR obtained seven new radio concession titles.

 Multiprogramming

 The first OPMA transmitters in service were dual analog and digital facilities; Canal Once was carried on the analog signal, and the digital transmitters broadcast a multiplex of ultimately five channels: Canal Once, Canal 30 TV México (which became Una Voz con Todos), Canal 22, TV UNAM, and Ingenio Tv, an educational service of Televisión Educativa.
 Later builds were digital-only stations.

 Prior to January 2019, all transmitters carried Ingenio Tv.
 It was removed from transmitters outside of the third wave in order to meet IFT standards on minimum digital broadcasting bitrate that did not allow stations using MPEG-2 compression to handle one HD and four SD channels on a single multiplex.
 Third-wave transmitters use MPEG-4 compression, which allows all six services to be broadcast.

 The SPR stations carry a multiplex of five or six channels.
 The established networks Canal Once, Canal 22 and TV UNAM are joined by Canal Catorce, which is broadcast in HD.
 Third-wave SPR transmitters also have Ingenio Tv, an educational channel of the Secretariat of Public Education, and Canal del Congreso, with coverage of Congress.

 The Mexico City transmitter only carries Canal Catorce, TV UNAM and Ingenio Tv, owing to the presence of other public television facilities in the capital.
 In May 2020, the SPR Guadalajara and Monterrey transmitters ceased broadcasting Canal Once as the result of the commissioning of IPN-owned transmitters in those cities.

 The Torreón/Gómez Palacio, San Luis Potosí, Culiacán, Durango and Los Mochis transmitters currently do not have any multiprogramming.

 The Ciudad Juárez transmitter uses major channel 16 instead of 14 for Canal Catorce because channel 14 was already in use by KFOX-TV in the Ciudad Juárez–El Paso area.